andrewheiss/quarto-wordcount/README.md

 pandoc whatever.md --output whatever.html --lua-filter wordcount.lua --citeproc
 ```

-The order of these arguments matter, so having
+The order of these arguments matters, so having
 `--lua-filter wordcount.lua` come before `--citeproc` makes it so the
 words will be counted before the bibliography is generated, which isn’t
 great.